yongwanlim/yongwanlim.github.io/_pages/02_research.md

 description: Current research projects

 ---
-### **Real-time Magnetic Resonance Imaging (RT-MRI)**
+### **Real-time Magnetic Resonance Imaging**
-My Ph.D. research has mainly focused on the development of novel MRI acquisition, reconstruction, and processing methods that overcome fundamental imaging trade-offs and enable rapid real-time MRI with high-quality full spatial coverage with minimum latency.
+My research has mainly focused on the development of novel MRI acquisition, reconstruction, and post-processing methods based on signal processing, mathematical optimization, and machine and deep learning.
+A majority of my research effort has been dedicated to overcoming fundamental imaging trade-offs and enabling rapid imaging with high quality, large spatial coverage, and low latency.

 <p align="center">